These easy lemon roasted Greek Potatoes are crispy on the outside and creamy on the inside! A delicious side dish choice for a wide variety of meals.

 How to Make Greek Potatoes

-- Add the zest of 1 lemon and the dry seasoning – oregano, kosher or sea salt, garlic powder, and freshly ground black pepper.
+- And finally, the oregano, kosher or sea salt, garlic powder, and freshly ground black pepper.

 - Roast the potatoes in a 400 degree F oven for 20 minutes.